RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0650_Identifiers_security.md

 For example some people like to name functions in all-uppercase where they are defined and otherwise use lowercase.
 However, those people are wrong.

+(jmb)
+Fascinating thread.
+In mathematics, ℕ is used for the natural numbers, ℤ for integers, ℚ for rationals, ℝ for reals, ℂ for complex numbers, and so on.
+In many other areas, like model theory, Fraktur symbols like 𝔅 are also used.
+Then, for example, you can find constructions as 𝔅 = {B,...}, where 𝔅 and B are different entities.
+It would be a real pity to "normalize" these and loose the expresive power of these symbols.
+As Bezanson comments, this also raises another question: if we treat mathematical symbols specially, should we uppercase them?
+There doesn't seem to be a right (Rexx) answer to this question.
+If we uppercase them, then, after all, why don't we normalize them too?
+And if we don't uppercase them (in mathematics, 𝕒 and 𝔸 are usually used to denote _different_ objects, then why do we treat "a" and "A" as the same symbol?
+(/jmb)

 [jiahao](https://github.com/JuliaLang/julia/issues/5434#issuecomment-32773731)
 The majority opinion (or maybe just mine) is that neither NFC nor NKFC is entirely suitable.
 The former will not normalize Greek mu μ and micro µ, while the latter